+CBD for Dogs is becoming a very popular subject amongst dog owners who are looking for alternatives to traditional medicine for their canine.
 Cannabidiol (CBD) use for dogs is a snowballing trend that has helped countless canines reduce anxiety, pain, and seizures.
 A recent research article published in Frontiers in Veterinary Science found that 92 percent of veterinarians have been asked about CBD use for pets.
 The growing demand has been met by numerous cannabis-infused products catered to small and large dogs.
 If you’re a dog owner, you have a wide range of pet-friendly products to choose from such as topicals, oils, and treats in flavors that your furry friend can appreciate.

-Despite the passionate interest in CBD for dogs, research is lacking on the effects of CBD for dogs and other pets.
+Despite the passionate interest in CBD for canines, research is lacking on the effects of CBD for dogs and other pets.
 CBD research on humans is more extensive, but we still don’t know everything about how cannabinoids, terpenes, and other cannabis compounds affect different people.
 We also don’t have proper dosing guidelines.
 Before starting a CBD regimen for your dog, it’s important to know as much as possible about the safety of CBD products.

 What is CBD?

 CBD is just one of over a hundred therapeutic cannabinoid compounds found in marijuana and hemp.
 CBD does not provide any noticeable psychotropic effects.
 Most dog-friendly CBD products are made from hemp-derived CBD instead of marijuana-derived CBD, which contains tetrahydrocannabinol (THC), the intoxicating compound that gets users high.
 Legally, hemp-derived CBD must have no more than 0.3 percent THC, an amount that won’t cause any significant hallucinogenic effects.